 Living in modern society has a number of quirks we could live without, and one of them is that, at some point, you will definitely step in chewing gum.
 Whether you’re at home, the office, or anywhere in between, having gum stuck to your shoes can be both unsightly and tricky to remove without knowing the right steps.
-Depending on what’s available to you, there are a handful of easy ways to restore your shoes fast.
+Depending on what’s available to you, there are a handful of easy ways to restore your shoes fast, whether they're leather or suede.
 Read on to see how to remove gum from shoes with three super-simple hacks.

 Using a spoon or dull-edged knife, smear a large amount of peanut butter (enough to fully saturate the area) over the gum.
 Once the gum has softened, gently scrape off all the residue—the peanut butter and gum should now be a single substance—with a second spoon or knife.
 Once the gum has been removed, thoroughly wash the affected area to remove any remaining gunk.
 Peanut butter is also a surprisingly easy hack for removing gum from hair.